PADL/FlutterSwift/README.md

 It is intended to be used on platforms where Swift is available but Objective-C and AppKit/UIKit are not, specifically the [Sony eLinux embedder](https://github.com/sony/flutter-embedded-linux).
 It also provides a more idiomatic asynchronous API which would not be possible in Objective-C.

-The `FlutterDesktopMessenger` class wraps the API in `flutter_messenger.h`.
-However, to allow development on Darwin platforms, FlutterSwift also provides `FlutterPlatformMessenger` which wraps the existing platform binary messenger
+The `FlutterDesktopMessenger` actor wraps the API in `flutter_messenger.h`.
+To permit development on Darwin platforms, FlutterSwift also provides `FlutterPlatformMessenger` which wraps the existing platform binary messenger.
+Thus, you can develop on macOS and deploy on embedded Linux from a single codebase.

 This repository will build the Sony eLinux Wayland engine as a submodule, but it doesn't at this time build the Flutter engine itself (this is assumed to be in `/opt/flutter-elinux/lib` or a downloaded build artifact) or a runner.
 Currently there is no facility for automatically generating runners; in the interim, see [README.md](Examples/counter/swift/README.md) for some testing notes.